zigttp

 Unsupported features fail at parse time with a suggested alternative, not after deploy.

-$ zigttp check handler.ts --verify
+$ zigts check handler.ts --json --contract

 Automatic least-privilege sandboxing